A day in the life of a senior software engineer in Dublin

 What’s the best thing about being a senior software engineer at Liberty IT?

-What I like most about Liberty IT is that in spite of my experience I usually have to do activities that I’ve never done before using the latest technologies.
+What I like most about Liberty IT is that in spite of my experience I usually have to do activities that I’ve never done before using the latest technologies as part of an Agile team.
 Using my problem solving skills and learning from my colleagues’ experience allows me to be able to do those activities on time and with high quality.
 In other words at the end of the day I think to have learned something new is a key part of why being at Liberty IT is so enjoyable.

 Technically code is well written with a lot of testing.
 Two reviewers must approve the code before going live so that makes it not only possible to write high quality software but also means sharing the knowledge among the team.
 If another software engineer reviews my code I can learn from their way of working and I can improve it so they can learn from my experience